wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/4-spfx-development-environment.md

 Webpack is used to combine all the JavaScript and CSS files in your project into a single JavaScript bundle.
 Bundles are the recommended way to deploy client-side applications for performance reasons.

 These are tools that are not built and provided by Microsoft, rather they're maintained by the community and are all open-source tools.
-One benefit of using these tools is that they are cross platform, so the same tools can be used regardless if your development environment is Windows, MacOS, or Linux.
+One benefit of using these tools is that they are cross platform, so the same tools can be used regardless if your development environment is Windows, macOS, or Linux.

 ### Web frameworks